For a surveillance-free world.

 DNSChain = DNS + HTTP(S) + Blockchain

-Google's Certificate Transparency proposal wants certificate authorities (CAs) to "make a note" all of the certificates that they issue into a log somewhere protected in someway and verified via some mechanism.
-The original proposal is almost this vague.
-Website owners are then asked to monitor these logs to see if their clients were hacked, in addition to continuing to pay the CAs money for the worthless certificates they provide.
-We think this proposal makes an excellent case against itself, and we don't find this at all surprising.
-Companies (like Google) that exploit their customer's information for profit are unlikely to provide meaningful leadership on security because it would hurt their business.
+Google's Certificate Transparency proposal wants certificate authorities (CAs) to "make a note" all of the certificates that they issue into a log.
+It does not protect against NSA spying and MITM attacks.
+Website owners are then asked to monitor these logs to see if their clients were hacked.
+The crazy thing is, is that these logs won't even work in the event of a genuine MITM attack!
+Everyone must continue to pay the Certificate Authorities money for insecurity.
+We think this proposal makes an excellent case against itself.

 DNSSEC suggests a complicated mechanism to essentially re-create many of the same problems with X509 and CAs in DNS itself, by providing a chain of trust to untrustworthy entities.
 Its intended goal is to secure DNS and thereby assure clients that when they ask for apple.com, they are actually visiting apple.com.
-This proposal does not appear to protect against genuine MITM attacks.
-It also suffers for extreme, unnecessary complexity, which is never a good thing in the design of secure systems.
-See this link for additional reasons why DNSSEC is a bad idea in general.
+This proposal does not protect against MITM attacks.
+It suffers from extreme and unnecessary complexity, a systemic fault that's antithetical to secure systems.
+See also this list of resources on why DNSSEC is considered harmful.

 Bitmessage belongs to the same family of software that okTurtles and DNSChain belong to, however it is also very different from them.
 Bitmessage focuses on providing anonymity to its users first and foremost.
 For reasons unknown to this author it was not designed to use the Namecoin blockchain, and instead uses its own (though there is nothing preventing integration between the two, and indeed work has been done in this area).
 Bitmessage, however, has a few problems that okTurtles does not have: (1) it does not work over existing websites or protocols (like email) and was not designed with this intention, (2) to quote the paper: "The difficulty of the proof‐of‐work should be proportional to the size of the message and should be set such that an average computer must expend an average of four minutes of work in order to send a typical message."
 (3) It requires constantly running a program in the background (and one that isn't feasible on most mobile devices), and (4) messages take a long time to get to their destination because: "Just like Bitcoin transactions and blocks, all users would receive all messages.
 They would be responsible for attempting to decode each message with each of their private keys to see whether the message is bound for them."